auth0/docs/articles/quickstart/native/ionic-vue/interactive.md

 The `createAuth0` composable takes the following configuration:

 - `domain`: The `domain` value present under the **Settings** of the application you created in the Auth0 Dashboard, or your custom domain if you are using Auth0's [custom domains feature](http://localhost:3000/docs/custom-domains).
-- `client_id`: The Client ID value present under the **Settings** of the application you created in the Auth0 Dashboard.
+- `clientId`: The Client ID value present under the **Settings** of the application you created in the Auth0 Dashboard.
-- `redirect_uri`: The URL to redirect your users after they authenticate with Auth0.
+- `authorizationParams.redirect_uri`: The URL to redirect your users after they authenticate with Auth0.

 <%= include('../_includes/ionic/_note_storage') %>